jon-brandy/hackthebox/Categories/Mobile/Pinned/pinned.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/4aa25d14-49ad-46cf-9c2b-7491079f8443)

 6. Hmm..
 It seems there's nothing we can do here.
 After clicked the login, it saya "logged in".
-Based from the description we just need to intercept the request so we can see what is the password.
+Based from the description we just need to intercept the request so we can see what is the password at the burpsuite.
 7. To bypass the ssl pinning, i used this frida codeshare --> https://codeshare.frida.re/@pcipolloni/universal-android-ssl-pinning-bypass-with-frida/

 > COMMAND